afzalariffinZ/StelginsDev/README.md

 * 👩‍⚕️ Monitor multiple patients simultaneously
 * 📊 View real-time patient stats:
   * Cumulative daily intake (calories, sugar, fat, sodium)
   * Step counts and calories burned
 * ✍️ Set or adjust each patient’s **nutritional limits**
 * 💬 Leave **personalized dietary suggestions or notes** that sync to the patient’s app
+* 🤖 Gain insights and generate visualisations from our **chatbot assistant** by just prompting

 ✅ All changes are **instantly synced** via Firebase, enabling two-way communication and live tracking.